Anonymous961/medium/README.md

 # Medium

-This is a clone for medium platform.
-Made just to understand the concept of serverless backend with cloudfare and npm package publiscation to npm registery.
+This project is a clone of the Medium platform, created to explore the concept of a serverless backend using Cloudflare and Hono.
+It serves as a learning tool to compare Hono with Express and to understand the structure and functionality of npm packages within a monorepo setup.

 ## Features